 Best Municipal Bond Funds

-Investors wanting to keep taxes to a minimum may want to carefully consider the benefits of municipal bond funds, which are free of federal taxes and possibly free of state taxes (if the bond fund holds bonds within the state of the taxpayer's primary residence).
-Here we'll highlight municipal bond funds that hold bonds from all around the country.
-This will help maximize the potential for greater long-term returns and possibly higher yields.
+You may want to think about the benefits of municipal bond funds if you want to keep your taxes down.
+They're free from federal taxes, and they can be free from state taxes as well if the fund holds bonds issued within the state of your primary residence.
+There are municipal bond funds that hold bonds from all around the country.
+Holding such a fund will help maximize the odds for greater long-term returns and possibly higher yields.

-Bond funds are generally lower in market risk than stocks, and bonds can rise in value even as stocks decline, but the best use of bond funds is to use them in combination with stocks funds for a diversified portfolio of mutual funds.
+Bond funds are often lower in market risk than stocks.
+Bonds can rise in value even as stocks decline.
+The best use of bond funds is to combine them with stock funds for a diversified portfolio of mutual funds.